CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/data-storage.md

 - in ceph cloud storage on rotation disks (SSDs will be available soon)
 - in hypervisor (bare metal) disks (rotational, SSD, SSD NVMe)

-We encourage all users to backup important data themselves
+We encourage all users to backup important data themselves.